gbcreation/alarm-helios4-image-builder/README.md

 The resulting image file is based on the generic Arch Linux ARMv7 root filesystem and contains:
 * a Linux kernel [configured and patched](https://github.com/gbcreation/linux-helios4) for Helios4.
 Especially to make the second fan detected.
 * the udev rules for hardware monitoring.
-* the configuration file and patch for fancontrol originally provided by the Kobol Team for Armbian.
+* the configuration file for fancontrol originally provided by the Kobol Team for Armbian.
 * the mdadm bash script originally provided by the Kobol Team for Armbian, to report mdadm error events using the Red Faut LED (LED2).

 ## Requirements